Nikolay Milovidov: Biography

 Nikolay Milovidov was born on October 30, 1963, in Moscow.
 He graduated from the Faculty of Journalism at Moscow State University (Department of Literary Criticism and Publicism, supervised by Professor Nikolai Bogomolov) and the Institute of TV and Radio Workers (workshop of directing by Igor Belyaev, Academician of the Russian National Television Award TEFI).
 He studied art and design at the Higher School of Economics.
 He worked as a director for Channel One Russia, Voice of Russia, REN TV, Seven TV, ATV (Russia).
 A number of his films were shown not only on Russian central TV channels, but also abroad.
 The film Search and You Will Find It, shot in 1992 on the basis of the events of the 4th International Festival of Orthodox Music for the British TV channel BBC, became the first Russian stereo documentary film shot using the Dolby Digital system.
 It premiered in Russia in September of that year on Channel 4 of Ostankino.
-As a director of the program The Night Is Young on REN TV, he shot interviews with people like Eduard Nazarov, Nina Yeryomina, Yuri Mamin, Eldar Ryazanov, Mikhail Ulyanov, Grigory Chukhray, Vladimir Molchanov, Vitaly Mansky, Yuri Rost, Sergey Korzun, Peter Fedorov, Irina Mishina, Andrey Illesh, Irena Lesnevskaya and others.
+As a director of the program The Night Is Young on REN TV, he shot interviews with people like Eduard Nazarov, Nina Yeryomina, Yuri Mamin, Eldar Ryazanov, Mikhail Ulyanov, Grigory Chukhray, Vladimir Molchanov, Vitaly Mansky, Yuri Rost, Sergei Korzun, Peter Fedorov, Irina Mishina, Andrey Illesh, Irena Lesnevskaya and others.

 All in all he has made about twenty films and over a hundred TV shows.
 He is the scriptwriter of films Finding Color.
 Denis Buryakov, Incitatus, His Name Was Robson.
 He has worked as a reporter, editor, film director, director of photography.
 He is a Member of the Non-Fiction Film and Television Guild, of the Russian Geographical Society, jury of the photo exhibition Sport Tourism and Travels in Russia.
 He is currently working in post-production.